python/cpython/Doc/library/email.message.rst

 .. class:: Message(policy=compat32)

-   If *policy* is specified (it must be an instance of a :mod:`~email.policy` class) use the rules it specifies to udpate and serialize the representation of the message.
+   If *policy* is specified (it must be an instance of a :mod:`~email.policy` class) use the rules it specifies to update and serialize the representation of the message.
 If *policy* is not set, use the :class:`compat32
    <email.policy.Compat32>` policy, which maintains backward compatibility with
    the Python 3.2 version of the email package.
 For more information see the